 First of all, where did I get this distinction between the “Law and the Prophets” and the “Kingdom of God”?
 I learned it from Jesus Himself when, as recorded in Luke 16:16, He said, “The Law and the Prophets were proclaimed until John.
 Since that time, the good news of the kingdom of God is being preached, and everyone is forcing their way into it.”

 Further evidence of the differences between the two covenants can be found in the Sermon on the Mount, as recorded in Matthew chapters 5-7.
 Here Yeshua shares a number of teachings that start with, “You have heard it said…” after which He mentions a law from the Old Covenant.
-And then He follows that with, “But I tell you…” where He takes the Old Covenant law that had become external and redirects it to the internal motivation (Matt 5:21-22, Matt 5:27-28, Matt 5:33-34, Matt 5:38-39, Matt 5:43-44).
+And then He follows that with, “But I tell you…” where He takes the Old Covenant law that had become external and redirects it to the internal motivation (Matt 5:21-22, 5:27-28, 5:33-34, 5:38-39, 5:43-44).
 This again is a clear contrast between the old and the new; between inner and outer moral states.

 The Old & The New